ray-1337/discord-music-bot/README.md

   - Yes, this project uses 100% slash commands and it's completely [ephemeral/private](https://support.discord.com/hc/en-us/articles/1500000580222-Ephemeral-Messages-FAQ).

 ## Known unresolved bugs
-Yes, there is bugs in this repository, but that wasn't caused by me, I swear. <br/>
+Yes, there are bugs in this repository, but they weren't caused by me, I swear. <br/>
 And, these bugs can be temporarily fixed by restarting the instance.
 - Sometimes, pause command doesn't pause the music.
 - TikTok remains unplayable after few plays.